wilkerlucio/media-looper/PRIVACY_POLICY.md

 User Interaction Data: Information on how you interact with YouTube Looper, such as features used and frequency of use.
 Technical Data: Data about your device, including the type of device, operating system, Chrome version, and other technical details necessary for the operation and optimization of YouTube Looper.
 Usage Data: Information on your use of YouTube, including the videos you loop, to better understand how our extension adds value to your YouTube experience.

+Also, important to mention YouTube Looper ONLY collects data when you interact with YouTube Looper.
+So, for instance, it doesn't record data when you just navigate to videos.

 ## Data Usage